AquaShyWasp/AutoOS/README.md

   - Mouse and keyboard can move and press keys independent from each other and at the same time.
+- DPI scaling.
+  - Everything should work and adapt to your screen DPI outside of the box.
 - Great Antiban.
   - Lot's of random variables and several random profiles for everyone.
 - Easy to use.
 - Easy to develop scripts.